Misohhhh/Linear-Logistic-Regression/README.md

 # Linear-Logistic-Regression

-This project implements linear and logistic regression models from scratch as part of the COMP 551 course at McGill University.
+This project implements linear and logistic regression models from scratch.
 We experimented with gradient descent techniques and analyzed their performance on two benchmark datasets: the **Infrared Thermography Temperature dataset** (regression task) and the **CDC Diabetes Health Indicators dataset** (classification task).

 ## Overview
 - **Linear Regression**: Predict oral temperature using thermal imaging features.